Collecting international duty and import taxes

 - has HS codes applied to products

 Contact Shopify Support to learn more about the beta program.
-If your store doesn't meet the requirements to be included in the beta, then you can use a third-party app to calculate duties and import taxes.
+If your store doesn't meet the requirements to be included in the beta, then you can use a third-party app to calculate duty and import taxes.

-After you enable collecting duties and import taxes in the checkout, you can print DDP shipping labels to indicate that the duties and import taxes have already been paid by the customer.
+After you enable collecting duty and import taxes in the checkout, you can print DDP shipping labels to indicate that the duty and import taxes have already been paid by the customer.
 Make sure to indicate DDP on your commercial invoices as the incoterm of delivery.
 If you ship an order with $0 collected in duties, then you should still use a DDP shipping label and indicate DDP on the commercial invoice to ensure that your customers aren't liable for any additional charges.

 Compatibility with other Shopify features

 - If your store uses registration-based taxes, then taxes such as VAT or sales tax are collected on international orders only if you enable collecting duties and import tax for that country or region.
-If you need to collect taxes on international orders in that country or region, then you must also enable collecting duties and import taxes.
+If you need to collect taxes on international orders in that country or region, then you must also enable collecting duty and import taxes.
 Tax registrations are not used if you ship using the DDU/DAP incoterm for such countries or regions.

-- When you collect duties and import taxes at checkout, you can only set up a country or region to use either DDP or DAP/DDU.
+- When you collect duty and import taxes at checkout, you can only set up a country or region to use either DDP or DAP/DDU.
 You can't offer both incoterms to buyers in the same country or region.

 - Shopify Shipping does not support DDP.